 Everything’s better when pets are around, which is why Americans are welcoming dogs and cats into their families like never before.
 But there are some foods you should never share with your four-legged family, no matter how much they beg at the dining room table.

 Grapes, for example, are one seemingly healthful snack that can send your pup straight to the emergency room.
 Experts aren’t exactly sure why dogs can’t eat grapes, but grapes (and therefore raisins) are nevertheless poisonous for dogs.
 Even eating a single grape could cause your pup to experience vomiting, diarrhea, lethargy — even kidney failure and death.
-Cats can eat grapes without experiencing such extreme side effects, but veterinarians doubt grapes are good for them, either.

 Responsible pet owners much remember that humans can eat grapes but dogs can’t — and act accordingly.
 This means keeping the fruit bowl safely out of Fido’s reach, and being prepared to take immediate action in case your pup still manages to sneak a bite.
 We may not fully understand why dogs cannot eat grapes and raisins, but it’s our responsibility to keep them safe from this little-known household danger.

 Can a single grape kill a dog?